Crithmum maritimum L.

 Growing Rock Samphire in the garden is very easy.
 Although it is used to salty coastal soil, it will do well in any well-draining soil and has been cultivated in gardens in England for centuries.

 Sow seeds indoors a few weeks before the average last frost.
 Transplant the seedlings outside after all chance of frost has passed.

-Rock Samphire can tolerates some shade, but it will perform best in full sun.
-It is a good idea to dig a large hole and fill the bottom of it with gravel to make drainage easier.
+Rock Samphire can tolerate some shade but will perform best in full sun.
+Digging a large hole and filling the bottom with gravel is a good idea to make drainage easier.
 Allow the soil to dry out between waterings.

-Harvest young leaves and stems throughout spring and summer by hand picking or cutting with scissors, similar to the harvesting of most common herb plants… – See more at: How to Grow and Care for a Rock Samphire (Crithmum maritimum)
+Harvest young leaves and stems throughout spring and summer by handpicking or cutting with scissors, similar to harvesting the most common herb plants.

 - Back to genus Crithmum